 Domestic eCommerce (B2C)

 The Mexican Internet Association estimates that 50 percent of Mexican online shoppers purchase from international retailers during 2022, versus 50 percent in 2021, with 49 percent of those purchases coming from U.S. sites.
 Purchases made on Latin American sites have increased in the past two years.
 Mexico’s current de minimis level is USD 50, much lower than the de minimis of USD 800 in the United States.
 Goods valued from USD 50 to USD 117 are charged a 17 percent tasa global (overall rate) upon importation.
 Goods valued from USD 117 to USD 1,000 are charged 19 percent, and goods above USD 1,000 are charged 20 percent.

 Social Media and Digital Marketing

 Major Online Buying Holidays

 Retailers report the highest number of eCommerce sales during the December holiday season.
 The second-largest online shopping event is ‘El Buen Fin,’ a weekend promotion adopted by most Mexican retailers in mid-November that started as a weekend event and has transformed into a week-long promotion.
 The next largest events are Black Friday and ‘Hot Sale,’ a Mexican Association of Online Retailers initiative where eCommerce vendors offer significant discounts in late May/early June.
 Other major buying holidays are Cyber Monday and Mother’s Day.

 The U.S. Department of Commerce has developed an eCommerce portal offering resources to support U.S. exporters in improving their online business presence, including a free consultation, website review, and list of eCommerce service providers.
-For more information, please contact your local International Trade Specialist: U.S. Commercial Service - Domestic Offices.
+For more information, please contact your local International Trade Specialists.